Types of Trout in North America: A Detailed Guide

 Catching Brown Trout

-Contrary to popular belief, brown trout aren’t that easy to catch.
-They’re a smart species and can identify the difference between a natural insect and an imposter.
-They typically feed on surface lures so you’ll want to go with a spinning topwater or dry flies.
+Contrary to popular belief, I’ve found that brown trout aren’t that easy to catch.
+They’re a smart species and can identify the difference between natural prey and artificial lures.
+They’re typically surface feeders, favoring topwater spinners and dry flies.

 Char Trout: Are They Even Trout?

-Trout and salmon have a light background with dark spots but char have the opposite.
-They also prefer generally cool water temperatures so you’ll have the best chance of finding them in the early spring and late fall.
+I’ve learned to spot them by their distinctive dark bodies with light spots, the opposite of trout and salmon.
+They prefer generally cool water temperatures so you’ll have the best chance of finding them in the early spring and late fall.

 Brook Trout